Live, Interactive Training (by Appointment only)

 Enrollment Periods

-STUREC(c) recognizes two distinct enrollment period Types.
+STUREC(c) recognizes three distinct enrollment period Types.
 When you set-up your Academic Year and Enrollment Periods (Menu:7.1.) you will want to make sure that your enrollment periods are set-up correctly, especially the Type.

 An Enrollment Period consists of seven attributes.